Learn to Hunt

 Lake Darling has a large and well equipped campground.
-A total of 80 campsites are present, 51 with electrical hookups and 15 full hookups.
+It includes electrical hookups and full hookups.
 The campground has 2 modern rest room buildings, as well as a conveniently located trailer dumping station.
 Advance campsite reservations can be made online through the park reservation system.
 One fourth of the campsites are still available for self-registration on a first-come, first-serve basis.
 There is playground equipment in the campground.

 Lake Activities (swimming, boating, fishing)

 The beach at Lake Darling is a fun spot for swimmers and sunbathers, young and old.
 There is a new playground in the beach area.